fdschneider/bexis_traits/whitepaper_draft.md

 #### towards globally unique identifiers for traits

 More difficult than the taxonomic reference is the standardised reference to defined functional traits, due to a lack of URIs or APIs (see above).
 Eventually, the field  `measurementTypeID` should refer to globally unique identifiers for a well defined measurement methodology.
 However, many measurements that qualify as traits following the definition above are motivated by the particular research question and demand a specific measurement methodology.
 Some trait data are drawn from a wide literature body with different approaches of reporting for instance body lengths or ecological information.
 Therefore, if no published trait list is available that can be referrenced via globally unique URIs or DOIs, traitdatasets should be accompanied by a dataset-specific glossary of traits.
-This should at minimum provide a human readable trait name and a unique (alphanumeric) identifier as well as a verbal definition and the accepted factor levels (for categorical data) and expected units (for numerical data).
+This should at minimum provide a human readable trait name and a unique (alphanumeric) identifier as well as an unambiguous verbal definition, the accepted factor levels (for categorical data) and expected units (for numerical data).

 <!-- ### Exploratories